Shyft-to/example-projects/transaction-signer/README.md

 # Transaction Signers with SHYFT

-These are a few functions which you can use for signing `encoded_transaction` returned form SHYFT APIs.
+The `signer.js` contains all the functions required for signing `encoded_transaction`s.
+These are a few functions which you can use for signing `encoded_transaction` returned form [SHYFT APIs](https://shyft.to).

 Few of the functions require the `connection` object, and the `wallet` object.
 Here is how you can get them for phantom wallet.